MLDGR/traffic-deep-intelligence/prediction/README.md

 # Additional comments

-If you run the experiment on a Linux system, you can take advantage of parallelization caracterísicas implemented in the code by increasing the number of cores in these types of functions: mclapply (x, function (x) {}, mc.cores = getOption ("mc.cores", 1))
+If you run the experiment on a Linux system, you can take advantage of parallelization characteristics implemented in the code by increasing the number of cores in these types of functions: mclapply (x, function (x) {}, mc.cores = getOption ("mc.cores", 1))